 Golfers often ask us: “what are the best golf courses in Europe?” and with so many great courses across the continent, it can be difficult to decide where to go.
-That’s why we’ve created this “Quick 9” of European golf courses that our customers love playing year in, year out.
+That’s why we’ve put together our top nine European golf courses that our customers love playing year in, year out.
 From the world-renowned PGA Catalunya, to the stunning setting of Thracian Cliffs, these handpicked courses are some of the best golf courses in Europe.

 Consistently ranked as the number one course in Spain, the Stadium Course at PGA Catalunya is both spectacular and imposing.
 Trees press onto fairways, bunkers are strategically placed and lakes come into play on seven of the toughest holes, all of which are looking to catch golfers out.
 However, you may not realise the difficulty of this course thanks to its beautiful setting.
 It is no wonder quality players return time and time again.